-The Caulfield to Dandenong: Level Crossing Removal Project is removing nine level crossings and rebuilding five stations.
-The Cranbourne-Pakenham train line is Melbourne's busiest and is crossed by some of our most congested roads, with boom gates down for up to 82 minutes during the morning peak.
+The Caulfield to Dandenong Level Crossing Removal Project is removing nine level crossings and rebuilding five stations.
+The Cranbourne-Pakenham train line is Melbourne's busiest and is crossed by some of our most congested roads.

 The Koornang Road level crossing removal is part of the Caulfield to Dandenong project, which involves removing nine level crossings, rebuilding five new stations at Carnegie, Murrumbeena, Hughesdale, Clayton and Noble Park.